AlissaClemence21/pf-alissa/README.md

 2. Airbnb Webscrapping engine
 3. Pandas data fetching from the New York Police Department Website
 4. Marvel API and webscrapping engine combined
-5. Spotify Recommendation engine :
-  This last project is a group project and the following authors are:
+5. Spotify Recommendation engine : use of collaborative filtering algorithm using cosine similarity and vector weights This last project is a group project and the following authors are:
   Fabrizio Rocco - ESADE Business School
   Alissa Clémence - ESADE Business School